 Starting in September 2015, I served as the White House's first Director of Product.
 Of the projects that I created and led, my favorite work included:

 As a political appointee, I left the White House in January 2017.
+Currently, I am an Entrepreneur-in-Residence at Thrive Capital, exploring how technology can better serve all Americans.

 Originally from Santa Monica, CA, I have lived in New York, London, and Washington D.C.
 I am twenty-six years old and a proud donor to KCRW, Doctors Without Borders, Coalition for Queens, and Mr. Fulcher's African-American literature class at Santa Monica High School (my alma mater).